Take on the full 24hr challenge, either as a Solo, Team of 2, Team of 3-5 or a Team of 6-8 or….

 The Joust 24hr (J24) and 12hr (J12) are off road races.

 The J24 is available for Solo, Pairs, Teams of 3-5 and Teams of 6-8.
 The J12 is only available for Solo competitors.
+We have a kiddies event, with a water run through and an inflatable obstacle course.

 The route is on private farm land and only available once the races get underway.
 The race will be run over a looped course circa 5.5 miles (due to course being on private farm land the route changes slightly each year).